Home :: Travel Resources (This page contains affiliate links)

 - If you're traveling a lot, or very quickly, you might suffer from travel burnout, when every monument begins to look the same.
 Don't worry - this is yet another travel syndrome that you can beat.

 - This might surprise you but for many women, eating out alone is the scariest part of solo travel.
 I've learned to deal with it - and so can you.
+Or join a group and eat with locals.

 - A major hassle for women, especially younger women, is harassment so here are a few tips on how to avoid unwanted male attention.
 Often, culture shock is at the root of misunderstandings.
 A few notions of cultural etiquette could be useful.